percona/percona-xtradb-cluster/doc-pxc/source/upgrading_guide_55_56.rst

 ==================================================================

 .. warning::

-   * This upgrade guide ensures that a replication from 5.6 nodes to 5.5 ones is avoided by making them read-only.
-This is due to an existing bug :bug:`1251137`.
-   * Also, some variables (possibly deprecated) in PS 5.5 may have been removed in PS 5.6 (hence in PXC 5.6), please check that the variable is still valid before upgrade.
+   * Some variables (possibly deprecated) in PS 5.5 may have been removed in PS 5.6 (hence in PXC 5.6), please check that the variable is still valid before upgrade.
-   * Also, make sure to avoid SST during upgrade since a SST between nodes with 5.5 and 5.6 may not work (especially, if 5.5 is donor and 5.6 is joiner, mysql_upgrade will be required on joiner; vice-versa, package upgrade will be required on joiner).
-You can also avoid automatic SST for the duration of upgrade by setting ```wsrep-sst-method``` to 'skip'.
+   * Also, make sure to avoid SST during upgrade since a SST between nodes with 5.5 and 5.6 may not work as expected (especially, if 5.5 is donor and 5.6 is joiner, mysql_upgrade will be required on joiner; vice-versa, package upgrade will be required on joiner).
+You can also avoid automatic SST for the duration of upgrade by setting ```wsrep-sst-method``` to 'skip' for the duration of upgrade.
 (Note that ```wsrep-sst-method``` is a dynamic variable.)
-   * Finally, note that 5.6 PXC is not supported for production yet (till the GA release).
-You are welcome to test it on staging/testing environments and provide feedback.
+Having a large enough gcache helps here.
+Also, setting it to ``skip`` ensures that you can handle SST manually if and when required.

-Upgrading cluster involves two major stages:
+Upgrading cluster involves following major stages:

-I) Upgrade a single node
+I) Upgrade a single node.
-II) Upgrade the whole cluster while not breaking replication
+II) Upgrade the whole cluster while not breaking replication.
+III) [Optional] Restarting nodes with non-compat options.

 .. note::
     Following upgrade process is for a **rolling** upgrade, ie. an upgrade without downtime for the cluster.
 If you intend to allow for downtime - bring down all nodes, upgrade them, bootstrap and start nodes - then you can just follow Stage I sans the compatibility variables part.
 Make sure to bootstrap the first node in the cluster after upgrade.